travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 See also the [full script using midgard2](https://github.com/bergie/midgardmvc_core/blob/master/tests/travis_midgard2.sh).

+If you need specific version of preinstalled extension, you need to force install specific version with the `-f` flag.
+For example:

+    pecl install -f mongo-1.2.12

 ### Chef Cookbooks for PHP

 If you want to learn all the details of how we build and provision multiple PHP installations, see our [php, phpenv and php-build Chef cookbooks](https://github.com/travis-ci/travis-cookbooks/tree/master/ci_environment).